lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic2_PedagogicalPlanning.md

 # 2. Pedagogical-Didactic Planning
 *Strategic and intentional groundwork for teaching*

+This topic focuses on the strategic and intentional groundwork for teaching.
+It involves defining course goals and learning outcomes, identifying the audience and context, selecting appropriate pedagogical approaches, choosing educational technologies and AI-enhanced tools, aligning with institutional and ethical guidelines, and creating the course syllabus.
+You will explore how generative AI can assist with tasks like drafting learning outcomes using frameworks such as Bloom's Taxonomy and generating draft policies.
+The following topics will be covered here:

 - Define course goals and learning outcomes
 - Identify audience and context
 - Select pedagogical approaches (e.g., active learning, inquiry-based, project-based)